 Share | 10/12/2022

-To create high-quality multispectral maps for an agribusiness in a an area with dynamic weather conditions, Drone Imagery & Data Expert (DIDEX) turned to the new MicaSense RedEdge-P multispectral sensor used in combination with Measure Ground Control software for flight mission planning.
+To create high-quality multispectral maps for an agribusiness in an area with dynamic weather conditions, Drone Imagery & Data Expert (DIDEX) turned to the new MicaSense RedEdge-P multispectral sensor used in combination with Measure Ground Control software for flight mission planning.
 The sensor’s panchromatic sensor allows pansharpening that increases the resolution of its five multispectral bands to enable 3D multispectral mapping which was crucial for this project.

 Based in Belgium, Drone Imagery & Data Expert (DIDEX) offers multispectral and thermal data and processing services to research institutes, floriculture businesses and landscape contractors.